Williamson County hosts first-ever youth job fair

-AUSTIN, Texas — Local high school students will get the opportunity to get hired for a summer job and experience the working world on Monday.
+AUSTIN, Texas — Local high school students will get the opportunity to be hired for a summer job and experience the working world on Monday.

-The first-ever Youth Job Fair, hosted by Williamson County Precinct 3 Justice of the Peace Evelyn McLean, will take place at the Georgetown Annex from 4:30-6:30 p.m.
+The first-ever Youth Job Fair, hosted by Williamson County Precinct 3 Justice of the Peace Evelyn McLean, will take place at the Georgetown Annex from 4:30 to 6:30 p.m.

 Students attending will have the chance to learn how to fill out job applications, write resumes and practice their interviewing skills.

 "We want to just help prepare them for that first job in helping them to understand research the job that you're going for.
 Be punctual, dress appropriately, be professional, ask questions of the interviewer and listen actively.
-We just want to try to help prepare them best we can," said McLean.
+We just want to try to help prepare them best we can," McLean said.

 Employers from local restaurants, stores, gyms and other businesses will attend the job fair for on-site interviews – with some even offering jobs on the spot.

 "We see a lot of kiddos that are sleeping their time away or they're playing games and I feel like they can do something more productive with their time.
 I'm not saying that the kids should work their entire summer.
-They need to have fun as well, but I think that it's good for them to learn some responsibility and job skills," said McLean.
+They need to have fun as well, but I think that it's good for them to learn some responsibility and job skills," McLean said.

 Students don't need to have a parent with them, but it's encouraged to dress to impress and bring a form of identification.